-It’s only later on, after the headlines fade, we learn that the founders and employees received no cash from the sale.
-The investors walked away with all of the proceeds.
+After the headlines fade, we learn that the founders and employees received no cash from the sale.
+Instead, the investors walked away with all of the proceeds.

 Let’s start with defining a liquidation event.
 Here is a fairly standard definition of a liquidation event from an investment term sheet:

-A sale of all or substantially all of the assets of the Company and a merger, reorganization or other transaction in which 50% of the outstanding voting power of the Company is transferred, will be treated as a liquidation event.
+A sale of all or substantially all of the assets of the Company and a merger, reorganization, or other transaction in which 50% of the outstanding voting power of the Company is transferred, will be treated as a liquidation event.

 Common facts for our examples